Protection Against Cross Site Attacks

-Cross Site Scripting (XSS) are typically carried out against authenticated users and involve the user performing an action on the attackers behalf.
+Cross Site Scripting (XSS) are typically carried out against authenticated users and involve the user performing an action on the attacker's behalf.

 There isn't much value is getting an unauthenticated user to perform an action, but huge value if you can get an authenticated user to.
 A classic example would be for a victim to authenticate to their online bank and transfer money into the account of the attacker.
 If the victim is authenticated and the attacker can trick the victim into making a request on their behalf, they can carry out the transaction.

 The only thing that makes a user authenticated is the authentication cookie, which we have seen before.
 If this is left vulnerable, it is open as a possible attack vector.
 As we have seen in previous tutorials, cookies are sent with every request, secure or insecure.
-If a authentication cookie is transmitted over insecure methods, it's contents can be captured and the session hijacked.
+If an authentication cookie is transmitted over insecure methods, its contents can be captured and the session hijacked.
 Even if the cookie is secure, XSS attacks can still leave an application and users vulnerable.

 So how do we (as an attacker) trick a victim into making a request which they never intended to which has malicious intent to advantage the attacker?